 Using Canva makes it really easy to learn how to create your own beautiful graphics that you are excited and happy to share with others, rather than embarrassed.
 And surely that’s an amazing thing.

-I’ve found since moving across, my subscriber list has been growing much quicker too!
+I’ve found since moving across from my old ESP that my subscriber list has been growing much quicker too!

 Social media is an amazing tool – but you own your email list.